Carpmenter/GrowUP/README.md

 # GrowUP
 ## Net-worth Tracking and Budget Application
-###### For this project I will be designing and building a REST API using ASP.NET Web API for retrieval/storage of user budget data.
-Client will be built using a combination of JQuery, React, and vanilla Javascript with Auth0 for authentication.
-Bootstrap 4 and CSS for styling/Layout
+###### For this project I will be designing and building a RESTful API using ASP.NET Web API for retrieval/storage of user budget data.
+Client will be built using a combination of JQuery and React with Auth0 for authentication.
+Bootstrap 4 for styling/Layout.

 ##### Main Project Ideas:
 - Track income, expenses